 “With current transgenic plants, the traits are actually carried in the pollen.
 The pollen could drift someplace where you don’t want it and could give transgenes to a plant on a neighboring field.
 This completely avoids that,” said Fabbri.

-Berberich the possibility of chloroplast engineering has been widely known since the 1990s, but has not yet been successfully used in major crops like corn or sorghum.
+The possibility of chloroplast engineering has been widely known since the 1990s, but has not yet been successfully used in major crops like corn or sorghum, according to Berberich.

 So far the Plastomics team has successfully used the chloroplast transformation method in tobacco.

 “This year the major milestone that we need to achieve is to demonstrate that we can be successful in regenerating an entire plant using chloroplasts in corn,” said Berberich.

 It’s rare in agtech to find a startup with a clear path to an exit, but Fabbri is confident that Plastomics will find an early buyer as soon as the chloroplast engineering method is “cracked.”